SharePoint External Sharing: Balancing Collaboration and Security

 External sharing is one of the most powerful and most dangerous features in SharePoint Online.
 When configured correctly, it enables seamless collaboration with clients, vendors, and partners.
 When misconfigured, it exposes sensitive data to unauthorized third parties.
 Every SharePoint administrator must understand the sharing model in depth.

 This guide covers the complete external sharing framework, from tenant-level policies to individual link settings, with governance recommendations for enterprise environments.
+External sharing must sit on top of a secure permission baseline — review our SharePoint permissions and security complete guide before enabling any external sharing in a production tenant.

 ---